Saturday, December 28, 2024

 While in the area, a traditional but elevated, artful lunch at Michelin-rated Suriyan Chandra is a must.
 You will feel thoroughly spoilt as you are served exquisitely-presented classic Thai dishes such as fish choo-chee curry and grilled river prawns in a rural, romantic pavilion that has been converted to a restaurant and function space from an old mill—followed by tea and sweets on a charming river boat on the tranquil Noi River.
 This whole experience is transcendent and a fabulous way to experience the colors and fragrances of Thailand.

 Accommodation pick: The Salil Hotel Riverside Bangkok is a magical, multi-award-winning wonderland envisioned by its CEO, Salilla Atikarnbodee.
 The Salil Hotel Riverside is no ordinary hotel.
-It is styled as a magical oasis with resort amenities on the river, and it offers both urban sophistication and an otherworldly appeal.
+It is styled as a mythical oasis with resort amenities on the river, and it offers both urban sophistication and an otherworldly appeal.
 Just last year, Salil picked up World’s Leading Riverfront Hotel and Thai Leading City Hotel at the World Travel Awards; New Hotel Construction and Design for Thailand at the International Property Awards; Best Lifestyle Hotel in Thailand, Haute Grandeur Awards; Best Luxury Concept Hotel – Global, World Luxury Hotel Awards; Best Luxury New Hotel – Thailand, World Luxury Hotel Awards.

 At the heart of the Salil’s pavilions is the stepped swimming pool (which will tempt your inner influencer for that Instagram opp); and a choice of food and drink options for dinner, drinks, coffee, and snacks.
 The buffet breakfast is a world beater, offering a la carte eggs plus a smorgasbord of Asian and Thai delights—from sushi and dumplings to the best green pork curry I have ever tasted.
 All the food and drink on the property is exceptional, as you could expect when the general manager of food and beverage is former chef Patrick Duff.
 During your stay, be sure to use the services at the rooftop spa, including deliciously relaxing hydrotherapy, where various water pressures will remove any trace of jetlag.
 The services are both expert and inexpensive compared to what you would pay at home.